Church of the Militant Elvis Party: Electoral history

 Bishop stood for the "Elvis & The Yeti Himalayan Preservation" Party in the 2017 general election in the Nottingham East constituency.
 His manifesto for the election stated that if "cannabis is ever legalised it should be nationalised and called BRITISH GRASS".

 In the 2019 general election, Bishop stood in Broxtowe, formerly held by Anna Soubry, and came last with 172 votes.

 In the Birmingham Erdington by-election held in March 2022, Bishop stood and came last with 8 votes.

+Bishop died in December 2022, aged 78, having been diagnosed with a brain tumour the month before.